lankydan/lankydanblog-jamstack/content/blog/2019/kotlin-ktor-rest-api/index.md

 call.response.pipeline.execute(call, it)
 ```

-You could do that, but there isn't any need to since that is actually just the implementation of `repsonse`. `respondText` has some extra logic but delegates down to `response` to finalise everything.
+You could do that, but there isn't any need to since that is actually just the implementation of `respond`. `respondText` has some extra logic but delegates down to `response` to finalise everything.
 The final call to `execute` in this function represents the _return_ value of the function.

 ### Installing extra features